f-gagliardi/ml-imbalanced-classification/README.md

 | XGBoost (Balanced)             | 0.1808              | 0.5044           | 0.2662             | 0.6441  |
 | Neural Networks                | 0.1733              | 0.6218           | 0.2711             | 0.6703  |

+The results indicate that, despite the use of ensemble methods and neural networks, predictive performance remains constrained.
+This suggests that the structured clinical variables provide limited separability for early readmissions, pointing to potential information gaps or the influence of latent factors not represented in the dataset.